steveos/java-NestAPI/README.md

 Simple java api for the Nest device.

-I got the idea and how to connect to the Nest by looking at https://github.com/smbaker/pynest (so thank you Scott M Baker for all the time you spent on it), and converting it from python to java.
+I got the idea and how to connect to the Nest by looking at https://github.com/smbaker/pynest (so thank you Scott M Baker for all the time you spent on it).
+So I convert it from python to java.
 Why Java?
 I need it to run in some existing java code.

 I put it together in a few hours.
 So I'm sure there are better ways to do some things.
 Over time I may make some changes..
 So please go ahead and enjoy hacking on your nest!!!